wilsonify/renewed-renaissance-storefront/README.md

 ### Testing component library in the storefront

-Sometimes we need to test the [Example Storefront Component Library](https://github.com/reactioncommerce/reaction-component-library) components in the context of the storefront.
+Sometimes we need to test the [Renewed Renaissance Component Library](https://github.com/reactioncommerce/reaction-component-library) components in the context of the storefront.
 Unfortunately, there isn't an easy wasy to do this within our Docker containers, so we need to run the `storefront` outside of docker.

 1. `cd` to your local [`reaction-component-library`](https://github.com/reactioncommerce/reaction-component-library) repo.
 1. Git checkout the proper branch that you want to link
 1. `cd` into the `package` folder of this repo, and run the command `yarn install` followed by `yarn build`
 1. After the build is done, `cd` into the new `dist` folder it just built and run `yarn link` to allow the library to be installed into the storefront.
 This will link `@reactioncommerce/components`
-1. Inside the `example-storefront` repo, temporarily rename your `.yarnrc` file to anything else (i.e. `.yarnrc-temp`)
+1. Inside the `renewed-renaissance-storefront` repo, temporarily rename your `.yarnrc` file to anything else (i.e. `.yarnrc-temp`)
 1. Run `yarn install` and then the command `yarn link "@reactioncommerce/components"` to set the local version as an override of the published npm version
 1. Inside your `.env` file, change `INTERNAL_GRAPHQL_URL` to equal `http://localhost:3000/graphql`, the same as the `EXTERNAL_GRAPHQL_URL`
 1. Start the storefront locally by running the command `export $(cat .env | xargs) && yarn dev`